yogeshbhutkar/gutenberg/packages/redux-routine/README.md

 ```

 In this example, when we dispatch `retrieveTemperature`, it will trigger the control handler to take effect, issuing the network request and assigning the result into the `result` variable.
 Only once the
-request has completed does the action creator procede to return the `SET_TEMPERATURE` action type.
+request has completed does the action creator proceed to return the `SET_TEMPERATURE` action type.

 ## API